mmcintyre1/silently-failing-blog_retired/_posts/books/2021-02-07-the-tao-of-pooh-and-the-te-of-piglet.md

 ---
-title: The Tao of Pooh and the Te of Piglet
+title: the tao of pooh and the te of piglet
 date: 2021-02-07T21:03:04-05:00
 categories:
   - books